SHI-Labs/Compact-Transformers/README.md

 #### CVT: Compact Vision Transformers
-Compact Vision Transformers better utilize information with Sequence Pooling post encoder, eliminating the need for the class token.
+Compact Vision Transformers better utilize information with Sequence Pooling post encoder, eliminating the need for the class token while achieving better accuracy.

 #### CCT: Compact Convolutional Transformers
 Compact Convolutional Transformers not only use the sequence pooling but also replace the patch embedding with a convolutional embedding, allowing for better inductive bias and making positional embeddings optional.
+CCT achieves better accuracy than ViT-Lite and CVT and increases the flexibility of the input parameters.

 ![Comparison](images/comparison.png)